hx1997/dayu/docs/how_it_works.md

 ## Stage 5: HLIR to pseudocode
 Structured control flow is a hallmark of virtually all high-level programming languages.
 It's thus imperative to recover control flow structures (e.g., `if-else`, `while` loops) if we aim for high-level, human-readable pseudocode.

 One of the classical algorithms for recovering control flow structures from a CFG is *structural analysis*.
-The basic idea behind it is pretty simple and straightforward.
+The basic idea behind it is fairly simple and straightforward.
 We start with a given CFG and match patterns in it.
 Certain patterns of connected basic blocks constitute a *region*, of which there are two types: acyclic and cyclic.
 Acyclic regions include `if-then`, `if-else-then`, and sequential blocks.
 Cyclic regions include self loops, `while` loops, and natural loops.
 The exact constructs may vary between languages, but these are what dayu deals with.

 Let's take the `if-else-then` region as an example.